APPLICATIONS FOR FALL 2014 ENROLLMENT ARE NOW BEING ACCEPTED.

 - Official GRE scores.
 You are required to take the general test of the Graduate Record Examination (GRE).
 Test scores should be forwarded directly from Educational Testing Services to the School of Architecture.
 The School of Architecture institution code number on the GRE form is 5820.
 You must retake the exam if your scores are more than 5 years old.
 Please note: Due to a system change at U.Va., if ETS sent your GRE scores to U. Va. prior to August 2008, we will not be able to retrieve your scores.
 Please ask ETS to resend your scores.
 Scores must be submitted by the appropriate application deadline listed above.

-- Official TOEFL scores.
-If you are an international applicant whose first or native language is not English, and did not graduate from an English-speaking university, you are also required to take the TOFL examination.
+Official TOEFL scores.
+If you are an international applicant whose first or native language is not English, you are also required to take the TOEFL examination.
+You must retake your exam if the scores are more than 2 years old.
+The minimum required score is 600 for the paper–based exam and 250 for the computer–based exam, and 90 for the internet–based exam.
 Test scores should be forwarded directly from Educational Testing Services to the School of Architecture.
 The School of Architecture institution code number on the TOEFL form is 5820.
-You must retake your exam if the scores are more than 2 years old.
 IELTS scores will also be accepted in lieu of the TOEFL.
-Please note: Due to a system change at U. Va., if ETS sent your TOEFL scores to U.Va. prior to April 2008, we will not be able to retrieve your scores.
-Please ask ETS to resend your scores.
-Scores must be submitted by the appropriate application deadline listed above.
+Applications should receive a score of 7.0 on the IELTS exam.

 As a reminder, all applications items should be submitted electronically.
 If you cannot upload your unofficial transcripts to the application, or if you would like to mail official transcripts, please use the address below.
 All other materials received via mail will not be reviewed.

 Telephone: (434) 924–6442